-- 3.1 At your March meeting you considered an early draft of the Strategy and it was agreed that the final version should be brought to a future meeting for formal endorsement. - 3.2 Briefly, the 2010 Child Poverty Act, which received all party support, created a Government commitment to eradicate child poverty by 2020.
-Specific duties imposed upon local authorities and designated partners include: - To co-operate to mitigate the effects of child poverty - To prepare a local child poverty needs assessment - Child poverty to be taken into account when preparing or revising the Sustainable Community Strategy. - 3.3 Whilst poverty can be measured by income alone, the European Union's working definition of poverty has been adopted by authorities in the Liverpool City Region;
+- 3.1 Briefly, the 2010 Child Poverty Act, which received all party support, created a Government commitment to eradicate child poverty by 2020.
+Specific duties imposed upon local authorities and designated partners include: - To co-operate to mitigate the effects of child poverty - To prepare a local child poverty needs assessment - Child poverty to be taken into account when preparing or revising the Sustainable Community Strategy. - 3.2 Whilst poverty can be measured by income alone, the European Union's working definition of poverty has been adopted by authorities in the Liverpool City Region;